 Continuous Improvement Review

 The process or set of activities and results required to maintain accreditation.
 This process is not a standard-by-standard review.
 It is an ongoing review that emphasizes continuous improvement to maintain the accreditation status.
 Accreditation is extended for five years with a review in the fifth year.

 The set of documents required for participation in the continuous improvement review process.

 Continuous Improvement Review Committee (CIRC)

-Appoints a Peer Review Team to assist the applicant in the maintenance of accreditation process, and reviews the continuous improvement review recommendation.
+Appoints a peer review team to assist the applicant in the continuous improvement review accreditation process and reviews the continuous improvement review recommendation.

-Additional review conducted in the second year of the Continuous Improvement Review phase year on those standards-related issues specifically identified as deficient in the first year of the Continous Improvement Review.
+Additional review conducted in the second year of the continuous improvement review focused solely on the standards-related issues specifically identified as deficient in the first year of the continuous improvement review.

 In its mission, a school should define the populations it serves, consider its role in creating opportunities for under-served groups, and show how it endeavors to make sure that a variety of perspectives are included in all educational activities.

-Exceptional practices that demonstrate leadership and high quality continuous improvement in management or accounting education, noted by the Mentor in his/her summary report and/or the Peer Review Team in its Visit Report.
+Exceptional practices that demonstrate leadership and high-quality continuous improvement in management or accounting education, noted by the mentor in their summary report and/or by the peer review team in its visit report.

-Application submitted to the Initial Accreditation Committee to establish whether an institution meets the criteria to be eligible for accreditation by AACSB International.
+Application submitted to the Initial Accreditation Committee (IAC) or Accounting Accreditation Committee (AAC) to establish whether an institution or accounting unit meets the criteria to be eligible for accreditation by AACSB.